Protesting Your Assessed Value

 Property owners who disagree with the assessor's estimate of the market value of their property should ask themselves, "Could I sell this property for that amount today?"
 If the answer is yes, then the value is probably correct.
 However, every property owner has the right to appeal an assessment.
 Remember that your protest and the information you use to support your appeal should be based on your property's actual value on the assessment date (January 1).

 Property owners may appeal their initial assessments to the Hamilton County Board of Review by filing a written protest between April 2nd and April 30th of each year.
 If April 30th falls on a weekend, the deadline is extended to the following business day.
 The board meets annually in May to consider the protests.
-Petition forms to the board of review are available at the Hamilton County Assessor's office or by downloading the Petition to Local Board of Review Form.
-Black or blue ink is preferred for form completion and scanning.
+Petition forms to the board of review are available at the Hamilton County Assessor's office.

 The Assessor shall notify owners of a change in valuation by April 1st.